slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Doubt kills more dreams than failure ever will.'*

 <!--
+Life is About Who You Become Not What You Achieve
+On this journey called life, many people lose sight of what is really important.
+They believe that material wealth, sexual experiences, and physical prowess are what makes a man.
+But the reality is, life is about the man that you become, not the things that you do or the possessions that you gather.
+It’s about your character.
+It’s about who you impact, the way you show up in the world, and the way that you treat those around you.

 Real success happens when we focus on one thing at a time.

 There are two things you need to do to be successful.